Tagged: Real Life Examples Probability

 where, $P(A)$ means “probability of event A” (event $A$ is whatever event you are looking for, like winning the lottery, that is event of interest), $f$ is the frequency, or number of possible times the event could happen and $N$ is the number of times the event could happen.

 For example, the odds of rolling a 2 on a fair die are one out of 6, (1/6).
-In other words, one possible outcome (there is only one way to roll a 1 on a fair die) divided by the number of possible outcomes.
+In other words, one possible outcome (there is only one way to roll a 1 on a fair die) is divided by the number of possible outcomes.

-Classical probability can be used for very basic events, like rolling a dice and tossing a coin, it can also be used when occurrence of all events is equally likely.
+Classical probability can be used for very basic events, like rolling a dice and tossing a coin, it can also be used when the occurrence of all events is equally likely.
 Choosing a card from a standard deck of cards gives you a 1/52 chance of getting a particular card, no matter what card you choose.
-On the other hand, figuring out will it rain tomorrow or not isn’t something you can figure out with this basic type of probability.
+On the other hand, figuring out whether will it rain tomorrow or not isn’t something you can figure out with this basic type of probability.
 There might be a 15% chance of rain (and therefore, an 85% chance of it not raining).

 Other Examples of classical Probability